Position – Chairman.

 Having always been interested in local history Ian Walker, Brian Cubitt and myself set up the Belton and District Historical Society in 2006.
 The idea originally came from my good friend John Botwright who sadly passed away in 2005.
 This is in memory of him.

 Position – Webmaster

-I have lived in Belton all my life, and went to the village School in the mid 60’s then I went to Lothingland secondary Modern in Lound, Suffolk, I now work in Norwich.
+I have lived in Belton all my life, and went to the village School in the mid 60’s then I went to Lothingland secondary Modern in Lound, Suffolk, I am now semi-retired, and doing voluntary work for the local NHS patient transport service.
 My interests are Photography and Music.

 I was asked to join the Society in 2006 by Mr. Kenny Lindsay to look after their website which I have been doing eversince.
 Recently our server was attacked so we have had to rebuild the entire site, we have over 2000 old photographs in our gallery.